 In August 2011, the Company acquired Lightning Pick Technologies, Inc. ("LPT"), a manufacturer that develops, installs and supports paperless order fulfillment solutions.
-The transaction is intended to expand the Company's presence and product breadth in the marking products industry.
+The transaction is intended to expand the Company's presence and product breadth in the fulfillment systems industry.

-In July 2011, the Company entered into an agreement to acquire a 70% interest in Kroma, a leading provider of pre-press services and roto-gravure printing cylinders in Turkey.
+In July 2011, the Company purchased a 61.5% interest in Kroma, a leading provider of pre-press services and roto-gravure printing cylinders in Turkey.
 The acquisition is designed to further extend Matthews' presence as the leading provider of reprographic pre-press products and services to the European packaging and tobacco markets.
-The Company completed the purchase of a 61.5% interest in July 2011 and the additional 8.5% interest will be purchased in fiscal 2012.
-In addition, the Company entered into an option agreement related to the remaining 30% interest in Kroma.
+The Company also has an arrangement to acquire an additional 8.5% interest and an option agreement related to the remaining 30% interest in Kroma.